Elayne Jones: Education

 Jones attended an all-girls junior high school in Harlem and due to her piano skills, she was accepted into Music and Art High School, an elite school that was attended by students from all the five boroughs of New York.
 In the musical school, all piano students were expected to also practice an orchestra instrument.
-Jones fell in love with violin there, but her teacher Isadore Russ told her she was too skinny, instead handing her a pair of drumsticks, based on the notion that "Negroes have rhythm".
+According to Local 802 that hosted Jones as a member for over sixty years, she fell in love with violin in musical school but her teacher Isadore Russ told her she was too skinny, instead handing her a pair of drumsticks, based on the notion that "Negroes have rhythm".
 Therefore, she combined piano, timpani and singing together in high school.

 In June 1945, Jones graduated from the High School of Music & Art (now the Fiorello H. LaGuardia High School of Music & Art and Performing Arts).
 Sponsored by Duke Ellington, she was awarded a scholarship to the Juilliard School of Music.
-At Juilliard she became one of the protégés of the New York Philharmonic timpanist, Saul Goodman.
-She also benefited from Morris “Moe” Goldenberg who was inducted into PAS hall of fame two years after Goodman.
-In 1948, she obtained her diploma in timpani and in 1949 she obtained her postgraduate diploma in percussion under the tutelage of Saul Goodman.
+At Juilliard she became one of the protégés of the New York Philharmonic timpanist, Saul Goodman and she also learnt xylophone from Morris "Moe" Goldenberg.
+In 1948, she obtained her diploma in timpani, and in 1949 she obtained her postgraduate diploma in percussion under the tutelage of Saul Goodman.